ComCatLab/welcome-guide/docs/sources/onboarding/cluster_setup.md

 ## Step-by-Step Instructions

-This tutorial uses the Python package, `cluster-setup` to template and configure your DRA cluster directories.
+This tutorial uses the Python package, [`cluster-setup`][cluster-setup] to template and configure your DRA cluster directories.
 By defining a static configuration file, you can automate the setup of your directories and software creation across multiple DRA clusters.
-This following steps outline how to perform this setup on Fir, but setup on any one of the other clusters is analogous.
+The following steps outline how to perform this setup on Fir, but setup on any one of the other clusters is analogous.

 1. **Download the following files for setting up your cluster account.**